Contact Us

 4. Allow solvency (the relationship of debt to equity) to be insufficient.

+5. Allow growth in ownership and owner paid-in equity to be insufficient.
 6. Default on any terms that are part of the Cooperative’s financial obligations.
+7. Allow late payment of contracts, payroll, loans or other financial obligations.

 8. Incur debt other than trade payables or other reasonable and customary liabilities incurred in the ordinary course of doing business.